m3t4f1v3/wallpaper-engine-using-wine/README.md

 mpris_server.py and winrt_client.py are pretty much useless right now due to a longstanding "bug" where wine doesn't have proper support for media controls

-the settings thing is busted rn because of yet another wine bug, i assume it's to do with SetCurrentProcessExplicitAppUserModelID not being implemented and wallpaper engine using its own groups for the "location" parameter but again i don't care enough to patch wine to fix it
+the applyProperties command is busted rn because of yet another wine bug, i assume it's to do with SetCurrentProcessExplicitAppUserModelID not being implemented and wallpaper engine using its own groups for the "location" parameter but again i don't care enough to patch wine to fix it